Why Winston-Salem is one of the best places to live

 Wanna know what makes Winston-Salem a great place to live?
 Don’t take it from us, we have numbers to prove the Twin City is one of the best cities to live in America.

 With Winston-Salem constantly growing and undertaking multiple high-profile developments this year, we figured it was time to talk about what the Twin City is known for.
 Earlier this year, Livability ranked Winston-Salem among the top 100 best places to live in the nation.
-Things shook up in our education system:
+And our education system ranked highly, too

 • Winston-Salem State University ranked No. 22 among HBCUs nationwide, according to US News & World Report, Plus received its largest gift in history from philanthropist MacKenzie Scott.